Emuzex/virgo-ui/docs/guide/getting-started/integrations/nuxt.md

 You'll get autocompletion for all the available options.

 :::warning
-If you set `presets: []` in `uno.config.ts` then UnoCSS will disable all auto injected presets and you mvirgoally have to inject `virgo-vue` preset & others mentioned in [vue integration](/guide/getting-started/integrations/vue.html#usage) guide.
+If you set `presets: []` in `uno.config.ts` then UnoCSS will disable all auto injected presets and you mvirgoally have to inject `@virgo-ui/vue` preset & others mentioned in [vue integration](/guide/getting-started/integrations/vue.html#usage) guide.
 :::

 :::info